kennyldc/crispy-computing-machine/dags/README.md

 The second DAG designed for our project is called **training_dag** and is located in the `training_dag.py` file.

-This DAG has four tasks:
+This DAG has five tasks:

 The first task is called Task0 (Python indexing… :stuck_out_tongue:) and it is defined as an ExternalTaskSensor which tracks the execution of the **etl_dag** (see above).
 Although this one is optional, we recommend including it in the process.